Massachusetts Reports 3 More Coronavirus Deaths as Cases Reach 646 Statewide

-Massachusetts health officials said Sunday that three men have died from COVID-19 related illness, bringing the number of deaths from the novel coronavirus in the state to five.
+Massachusetts Gov. Charlie Baker was scheduled to hold a press conference Monday, a day after health officials announced three additional deaths related to the novel coronavirus outbreak, bringing the state's total to five.

-The men, two in their 70s from Hampden and Berkshire counties, and one in his 90s from Suffolk County, had all been hospitalized, according to health officials.
+Officials said Sunday that three men had died from COVID-19 related illnesses, bringing the number of deaths from the novel coronavirus in the state to five.

-Boston Mayor Marty Walsh said on Twitter he was deeply saddened to learn of the city's first resident to die from COVID-19.
+The men, two in their 70s from Hampden and Berkshire counties, and one in his 90s from Suffolk County, had all been hospitalized, according to the Massachusetts Department of Public Health.

 The Berkshire County man who died was reported to have an underlying health condition, but officials said all three men were in an age group that is more likely to experience severe disease from COVID-19 regardless of prior health status.